Exploring Lyft and Uber driver demographics will help you decide if rideshare driving is for you.

 Available data also shows that the rideshare industry has a constantly refreshing workforce.

-More than half of rideshare drivers have been driving less than six months and about 23% less than three months on the road.
+More than half of rideshare drivers have been driving less than six months and about 23% less than three months.
 Only 16% of active rideshare drivers have been on the road for more than a year.

 Something to consider if you are thinking about giving rideshare driving a try: passengers are used to the idea that most rideshare drivers will be relatively new to the gig.
 Don’t worry about standing out as a “newbie” or “amateur”.